EMAIL: [email protected] PHONE: 1-877-930-8360

 At Morgan Divorce Law Firm, we’ve seen a substantial increase in the use of social media posts entered into evidence in contested divorce trials.
 In fact, over the last decade, it would be safe to say that social media has been a “game changer” in contested divorce litigation.

-A survey of the top divorce lawyers in the business reveals that social network evidence – most notably Facebook – has become a primary source when it comes to the revelation of compromising evidence.
+A survey of the top divorce lawyers in Orlando reveals that social network evidence – most notably Facebook – has become a primary source when it comes to the revelation of compromising evidence.
 [2]

 While heightened personal scrutiny is an inevitable part of a divorce, social media has upped the stakes and made those “slip pics” far more common.
 The more acrimonious the separation, the more motivated one spouse might be to “dig up dirt” on the other.
 Social media has proven to be an incredibly effective way to do that.